Yorkshires terriers are a hearty breed.

-Diagnosis and Treatment
+Diagnosis And Treatment

 In older dogs, a veterinarian could perform certain tests in order to detect hypoglycemia.
-This includes;
+This includes:

-- Blood sugar level tests, and
+- Blood sugar level tests

-Afterward, the doctor requires you to feed the dog with small portions of off throughout the day.
+Afterward, the doctor will give you instructions to feed your dog small portions of food throughout the day.
 These foods should be rich in fat, complex carbohydrates and proteins.

-In Yorkies, retinal dysplasia is an inherited health problem that could lead to vision problems in the long term.
+Retinal dysplasia is an inherited health issue that could lead to vision problems in the long term.
 It causes abnormal retinal development.
 This, in turn, leads to defects in the functionality of the eyeballs.

-Common Signs of Retinal Dysplasia
+Common Signs Of Retinal Dysplasia

 - Bumping into objects

-Diagnosis and Treatment
+Diagnosis And Treatment

-If your dog gets to the point of complete blindness, you can make life easier for them by placing the toys, food, and water at the same place every time.
+If your dog gets to the point of complete blindness, you can make its life easier by placing its toys, food, and water in the same place every time.

 I know you are probably wondering how this happens.
-Collapsed trachea is a condition that is caused by the softening of the cartilages that hold together the trachea.
-This could be due to an inherited genetic weakness.
+This condition is caused by a softening of the cartilages that hold together the trachea.
+It could be due to an inherited genetic weakness.

-Common signs of Collapsed Trachea
+Common Signs Of Collapsed Trachea